 This folk music festival, which travels across the rural regions of Rajasthan between 2 and 8 October every year, is a place for musicians, artists, scholars, students and seekers to immerse themselves in the worlds of Bhakti and Sufi poetry.
 Featuring over 30 performers, Rajasthan Kabir Yatra was inspired by spiritual traditions such as the jaagran/satsang, an all-night event where singers from different communities come together to sing and discuss the works of poet-saints such as Kabir, Mirabai and Bulleh Shah.

 Hindustani classical vocalist Madhup Mudgal, folk singer Prahlad Singh Tipaniya, filmmaker Shabnam Virmani and folk-fusion acts such as Neeraj Arya’s Kabir Cafe and Vedanth Bharadwaj have been part of previous editions of Rajasthan Kabir Yatra.
 Non-profit Lokayan Sansthan, in partnership with the Rajasthan Police and the Department of Tourism, stages the festival, which was launched in 2012 and was held annually from 2016 to 2019.
-The festival, which did not take place in 2020 and 2021, is being held in October 2022.
-The festival will begin in Udaipur (02 October) and will be held in the regions of Kotda (03 October), Phalasiya (04 October), Kumbhalgarh (05 October), Rajsamand (06 October), Salumbar (07 October) and Bhim (08 October).
+The festival, which did not take place in 2020 and 2021, was held in October 2022.
+The festival began in Udaipur (02 October) and was held in the regions of Kotda (03 October), Phalasiya (04 October), Kumbhalgarh (05 October), Rajsamand (06 October), Salumbar (07 October) and Bhim (08 October) in 2022.

 Check out more music festivals here.